alkampfergit/personal-blog/codewrecks/content/post/old/2010/07/bind-an-image-to-a-property-in-wpf.md

 VerticalAlignment="Bottom" Width="24" Stretch="Fill" />
 {{< / highlight >}}

-In this snippet of code Iâ€™m showing how to bind the Source property of an Image to the Status property of the underling ViewModel, and thanks to the SingleAnalysisStatusConverter object Iâ€™m able to convert the status to a valid [BitmapImage](http://msdn.microsoft.com/en-us/library/system.windows.media.imaging.bitmapimage.aspx) object.
+In this snippet of code I'm showing how to bind the Source property of an Image to the Status property of the underling ViewModel, and thanks to the SingleAnalysisStatusConverter object I'm able to convert the status to a valid [BitmapImage](http://msdn.microsoft.com/en-us/library/system.windows.media.imaging.bitmapimage.aspx) object.
 This is the full code of the IValueConverter object.

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 class SingleAnalysisStatusConverter: IValueConverter